SalomePlatform/shaper/src/SketchPlugin/doc/equalFeature.rst

 - **First object** is a line, a circle or an arc selected in the view.
 - **Second object** is a line, a circle or an arc selected in the view.

-Note that a line could be equal to a line only, a circle - to a circle or an arc.
+Note that a line can be equal to a line only, a circle - to a circle or an arc.

-| After the objects are selected the object sizes become equal.
+| After the objects are selected, the object sizes become equal.
 | The equal objects are marked with **=** sign.

 **TUI Command**: *Sketch_1.setEqual(Object1, Object2)*